CyberSource/cybersource-plugins-commercetools/docs/Decision-Manager.md

 #### Payment

-The following is an example of field definitions for the customer IP address and a single merchant defined field.
+The following is an example of field definitions for the customer IP address.
 They would need to be added to the base field definitions and any other payment customizations you may already have

     {
       "fieldDefinitions": [